 Function: Replaces line final glyphs with alternate forms specifically designed for this purpose (they would have less or more advance width as need may be), to help justification of text.

-Example: In the Arabic script, providing alternate forms for line final glyphs would result in better justification. eg. replacing a long tailed Yeh-with-tail with one that has a slightly longer/shorter tail.
+Example: In the Arabic script, providing alternate forms for line final glyphs would result in better justification. e.g. replacing a long tailed Yeh-with-tail with one that has a slightly longer/shorter tail.

 Recommended implementation: The falt table maps line final glyphs (in isolated or final forms) to their corresponding alternate forms (GSUB lookup type 3).